sofiayem/rtd-doc-tests/docs/source/requester.rst

 #.
 Forms an HTTP request with the payload and relevant HTTP headers:

    #. *Content-Type* — ``application/json``.

-      .. note:: All the necessary conventions are designated with an (n) below.

    #. *Digest* that contains (1) a SHA-256 hash of the payload's bytes (2) represented as a Base64 string.
    #. *Signature* that contains (1) the ECDSA signature of the hash's bytes (2) in the ASN.1 DER format (3) represented as a Base64 string.